fbpx

 Paddle Board Equipment

-The reason why so many people enjoy stand up paddle boarding is because you don’t need a lot of heavy gear to do it.
-All you really need is two to three pieces of equipment: the stand up paddle board, a paddle, and an optional leash.
+One of the reasons why stand up paddle boarding (SUP) is so popular is because you don’t need a ton of heavy gear.
+All you really need is three pieces of equipment: the paddle board, a paddle, PFD and an optional leash.
 SUP boards come in various sizes and weights.
-Generally, the longer and wider the board the more stable.
-That makes long, wide boards good stand up paddleboards for beginners.
-The shorter and more narrow the board means it is better for surfing and carving waves.
-As far as the paddle, a SUP paddle is a single blade paddle that is adjustable for your height.
-A good rule of thumb is to stand the paddle vertically with the T grip on top.
-Extend your arm up to meet the T grip with your wrist.
-Shorten or lengthen the paddle until both your wrist and T grip are at the same height.
+Generally, the longer and wider the board, the more stable it is.
+That makes long, wide boards perfect for beginners.
+The shorter and more narrow boards are great for surfing and carving waves.

 inflatable SUP